Long service leave accrued before 20 June 2022

 What is continuous employment? details how to calculate continuous employment for long service leave entitlements that fully accrue after 20 June 2022, and for any pro rata long service leave calculations.

-If an employee has a long service leave entitlement that fully accrued prior to 20 June 2022, the previous provisions in the Long Service Leave Act about absences that count towards the period of continuous employment still apply to that entitlement if the employee takes the long service leave (or receives payment for long service leave on termination) after 20 June 2022.
+If an employee has a long service leave entitlement that fully accrued prior to 20 June 2022, the previous provisions in the Long Service Leave Act about absences that count towards the period of continuous employment still apply to that entitlement, even if the employee takes the long service leave (or receives payment for long service leave on termination) after 20 June 2022.

 See the Absences that counted towards continuous employment before 20 June 2022 and Absences that do not count sections below.